sivakumarazure18-wq/Hybrid-Identity-with-Entra-ID/Labfiles/Lab04-Monitoring-and-Auditing.md

 ### Task 1 - Create Log Analytics Workspace

-In this task, you will create a Log Analytics workspace for to store the log information and analysing the machines onboarded through Azure Arc.
+In this task, you will create a Log Analytics workspace to store the log information and analyze the machines onboarded through Azure Arc.

-1. On your LabVM, open a new browser tab and login to **Azure Portal**, using the below URL:
+1. On your LabVM, open a new browser tab and log in to **Azure Portal**, using the below URL:

    ```
    https://portal.azure.com